 What notifications do my customers and team receive?

 Customers, agents, and administrators get email notifications about activity on requests.
 The type of notifications that someone receives will vary based on their role and how they’ve interacted with the request.
-Learn more about roles in Jira Service Management.
+Read more about roles in Jira Service Management.

 There are two types of notifications in Jira Service Management: customer notifications and internal notifications.
+In both cases, people will get notifications of other people’s activity on the request.
+They won’t get notifications for their own activity.

 Customer notifications